Virulent Newcastle disease: Postmortem lesions

 Petechiae in the proventriculus and on the submucosae of the gizzard are typical; also, severe enteritis of the duodenum occurs.
 The lesions are scarce in hyperacute cases (first day of outbreak).

 Diagnosis

-Immunological tests
+Diagnostic tests

-Enzyme-linked immunosorbent assay, polymerase chain reaction, and sequence technology tests have been developed.
+Enzyme-linked immunosorbent assay, polymerase chain reaction, and next generation sequencing (NGS) tests have been developed.

 Virus isolation

 Samples

 For routine isolation of NDV from chickens, turkeys, and other birds, samples are obtained by swabbing the trachea and the cloaca.
 Cotton swabs can be used.
 The virus can also be isolated from the lungs, brain, spleen, liver, and kidneys.

 Handling

 Prior to shipping, samples should be stored at 4 °C (refrigerator).
 Samples must be shipped in a padded envelope or box.
 Samples may be sent by regular mail, but overnight is recommended.

 Prevention

 Any animals showing symptoms of Newcastle disease should be isolated immediately.
 New birds should also be vaccinated before being introduced to a flock.
 An inactivated viral vaccine is available, as well as various combination vaccines.
 A thermotolerant vaccine is available for controlling Newcastle disease in underdeveloped countries.
 Schiappacasse et al. 2020 demonstrates successful, complete inactivation of the virus in a space using a nonthermal plasma generator.